javascript-tutorial/lt.javascript.info/1-js/02-first-steps/02-structure/article.md

 + 2);
 ```

-The code outputs `6` because JavaScript does not insert semicolons here.
+Kodas mums atiduoda `6`, nes JavaScript šiuo atveju neįterpia kabliataškio tarp eilučių.
 It is intuitively obvious that if the line ends with a plus `"+"`, then it is an "incomplete expression", so the semicolon is not required.
 And in this case that works as intended.

 **But there are situations where JavaScript "fails" to assume a semicolon where it is really needed.**